mmistakes/minimal-mistakes/_drafts/project-loom.md

 --- Running forever ---
 ```

 It's worth mentioning that cooperative scheduling is helpful when working in a highly collaborative environment.
-It's useful when virtual threads give the change to other virtual threads to execute.
 Since a virtual thread releases its carrier thread only when reaching a blocking operation, cooperative scheduling and virtual threads will not improve the performance of CPU-intensive applications.
-The JVM already gives us a tool we created explicitly for those tasks: Java parallel streams.
+The JVM already gives us a tool for those tasks: Java parallel streams.

-Unfortunately, it's impossible to retrieve the name of the carrier thread of a virtual thread in the current implementation of Java virtual threads.

 ## 6. Pinned Virtual Threads

-We said that the JVM mounts a virtual thread to a platform thread, its carrier thread, and executes it until it reaches a blocking operation.
+We said that the JVM _mounts_ a virtual thread to a platform thread, its carrier thread, and executes it until it reaches a blocking operation.
 Then, the virtual thread is unmounted from the carrier thread, and the scheduler decides which virtual thread to schedule on the carrier thread.

-However, there are some cases where a blocking operation doesn't unmount the virtual thread from the carrier thread, blocking the underlying carrier thread.
+However, **there are some cases where a blocking operation doesn't unmount the virtual thread from the carrier thread**, blocking the underlying carrier thread.
 In such cases, we say the virtual is _pinned_ to the carrier thread.
 It's not an error but a behavior that limits the application's scalability.
 Note that if a carrier thread is pinned, the JVM can always add a new platform thread to the carrier pool if the configurations of the carrier pool allow it.

-Let's see an example of a pinned virtual thread.
-We define a function simulating an employee that is working hard but stops working every 100 milliseconds:

 Fortunately, there are only two cases in which a virtual thread is pinned to the carrier thread: